timboudreau/ANTLR4-Plugins-for-NetBeans/api.md

 Patterns
 --------

+### Annotations and LOTS of Code Generation

 Most of the "code" you write will be in the form of Java annotations - to get basic syntax highlighting working, a single (large) annotation can take care of that.

+### Those generated fields on your lexer and parser are your friends

 Antlr's generated classes contain